 The Religion, Philosophy and Ethics programme is a compulsory course which deals with interesting philosophical, religious and moral issues.
 The course is taught in one 45 minute lesson per week - there is no homework or exam.
-There are some written assessments at the end of each module which are based on the lesson content, and experienced tutors guide the students in the evaluation process.
-Faith or religious affiliation is not expected or required, but students are encouraged to have a positive attitude to discussing a wide range of issues which will impact on their lives now and in the future.
-The College is Catholic in its religious tradition, but this does not mean we impose a set of ideas and values on the students.
-On the contrary, the aims of the lessons are to introduce students to a variety of ideas and encourage them to analyse and discuss rigorously.
+Faith or religious affiliation isn't expected or required, but you are encouraged to have a positive attitude to discussing a wide range of issues which will impact on their lives now and in the future.
+The College is Catholic in its religious tradition, but this doesn't mean we impose a set of ideas and values on you.
+On the contrary, the aims of the lessons are to introduce you to a variety of ideas and encourage you to analyse and discuss rigorously.
 As a Catholic College we encourage the widest debate possible because we are enthusiastic for all students to have the opportunity to share their ideas with others from different religious and non-religious backgrounds.
-We liken this programme to a ‘spiritual journey’.
-Over the two years tutors and students embark on a journey of discovery about themselves and explore the values and beliefs that underpin the journey of other individuals.
 Students begin to realise that this programme sharpens their skills of analysis, understanding, and reflection and supports them as they mature into young adults.
-The course is assessed on a variety of criteria and students are awarded certificates for Distinction, Merit and Pass.
+The course is assessed on a variety of criteria and you are awarded certificates for Distinction, Merit and Pass.
 These awards will be referred to in any College reference, including university.

 Student at Reception